enrightc/LiDARFind/README.md

 }

 **3. Site_types**
-  - Stores different types of information along with related monument types.
+  - Stores various site types along with their related monument types..
   - Fields:
     - `_id`: Unique identifier for each site type.
     - `site_type`: The type of the site (e.g. "Bank").